 He lives in Cape May, was educated by Mercy nuns and Christian Brothers in Pittsburgh.
-Eagle scout (1960).
+Eagle Scout (1960).
 First career in Philly.
 Last career in Cape May.
 Grateful for all that life has brought.
 Married fewer times than Larry King, but more than Ronald Reagan.
 Father of seven grown children.
-Most likely to be spotted at the Pilot House, the Mad Batter or Wawa.
+Grandfather of seven growing children.
+Most likely to be spotted at the Brown Room, the Mad Batter or Wawa.

 She is a 30-something writer, sci-fi enthusiast, avid DIY-er, and volunteer for Random Acts.
 Jessica lives with very, very energetic schnauzers, Luke & Leia.